dailybruin/the-stack/_posts/2021-11-22-prof-reviews.md

 The Stack used sentiment analysis to categorize reviews as “positive” or “negative” groups, depending on the language used in each review.

 For both male and female professors, about 80% of the reviews given for quarters prior to Spring 2020 were positive.
 This number went up to about 85% for reviews given during the COVID-19 pandemic.

 ### Percentage of positive reviews

 <div class="chart-container">
   <canvas id='myChart'></canvas>
 </div>
+In the chart, 'COVID' indicates reviews for classes during the quarters Winter 2020, Spring 2020, Summer 2020, Fall 2020, Winter 2021, Spring 2021, Summer 2021, and Winter 2022.
+Pre-COVID includes all quarters except for the ones listed before.

 While student evaluations can offer a reflection of how different methods of teaching work for individual students, they can also simply be a measure of if a student was happy or a class was easy, Chodrow said.